vuejs/docs/src/api/built-in-directives.md

 `v-match` evaluates one subject and selects the first matching direct `v-when` child.
 Patterns support literals, values, objects, arrays, `_`, `const` bindings, rest, `|` alternatives, parentheses, and `as` bindings.
 Bindings are local to the selected arm.
 The reference type checker requires exhaustive coverage by default.

+An SFC may place `v-match` directly on its top-level `<template>`.
+This is equivalent to an inner `<template v-match>` around the entire template content, with the same evaluation order, arm scopes, and exhaustive coverage requirement.

 See [Branching on One Value](/guide/essentials/patterned-templates) for syntax, binding scopes, rest types, guards, placement rules, and coverage diagnostics.

 ## v-when (RFC Reference Implementation) {#v-when}